-Korea is also a polite society, so younger people need to get drinks or food with both hands.
-This country is indeed full of astonishing, the more you learn, the more you want to visit this beautiful country.
+Korea has a polite culture where young people need to get drinks or food with both hands.
+This country is indeed astonishing; the more you learn, the more you want to visit this charming nation.

-More than that, Korea is well-known for having a wide range of flavorful desserts all time of the day.
+More than that, Korea is well-known for having a wide range of flavorful desserts during the day.
 Get some cool beverages to chill with drama on Netflix at night.
 Are you ready?

-Ginger plays a vital role in this dessert, keeping the body warm and alleviating the symptoms of a cold.
-Korean knows how to combine two great ingredients to create a healthy dessert.
+Since it can keep the body warm and alleviate the cold symptoms, ginger plays a vital role in this dessert.
+Koreans know how to combine two great ingredients to create a healthy dessert.

 It uses more ingredients (honey, jujubes, dates, and pine nuts) to deepen the flavor.
-After peel and cut ginger into small pieces, simmer all the units in the ginger pot for 3 minutes.
+After peeling and cutting ginger into small pieces, simmer all the units in the ginger pot for 3 minutes.
 Let’s wait until it is cold entirely before serving.

 Sikhye is a fragrant and easy-to-drink beverage with aromas of rice and barley (malt used to make beer).
 Making homemade rice water is not difficult, but it does take some time and only requires a few simple items.
 It’s a drink worth a chance to try.
 Enjoy the ride!